-The term hard landscape refers to all non-living elements of landscaping, such as a brick patio, stone wall, or wooden tree.
+The term hardscape refers to all non-living elements of landscaping, such as a brick patio, stone wall, or wooden tree.
 It is one of the two main subcategories of landscaping, the other being soft landscape.
 Hardscaping refers to physical structures used in a landscape for decorative or practical purposes.
-Hardscape includes entrances, patios, benches, walls, tiles, and any non-living structure found in a property that is separate from the building or home.
+This includes entrances, patios, benches, walls, tiles, and any non-living structure found in a property that is separate from the building or home.